auth0/docs/articles/quickstart/spa/angular/01-login.md

 ## Show User Profile Information

-The Auth0 Angular SDK helps you retrieve the [profile information](/users/concepts/overview-user-profile) associated with logged-in users quickly in whatever component you need, such as their name or profile picture, to personalize the user interface.
+The Auth0 Angular SDK helps you retrieve the <a href="/users/concepts/overview-user-profile" target="_blank">profile information</a> associated with logged-in users quickly in whatever component you need, such as their name or profile picture, to personalize the user interface.
 The profile information is available through the `user$` observable exposed by the `AuthService` service.
 Take this `Profile` component as an example of how to use it:

 ```javascript
 import { Component } from '@angular/core';